 There is a statewide sales tax of 6.25%, and in Livingston County, there is a 1% add-on (also called the County Sales Facility Tax).
 Every month, the sales tax add-on is collected from retailers and is split amongst the Livingston County school districts by their student headcount.

 Prairie Central’s Facility Tax Report for the 2018 fiscal year was published in the latest edition of the Hawk Herald.
 The Prairie Central school district received $741,646.43 in this past fiscal year from the Livingston County sales tax, and the money has been used for maintenance, repairs, and upgrades.
-Some of the larger expenditures include the Meadowbrook demolition, a new security entrance, the replacement of the internet transmission tower at the High School, the replacement of flooring, and a number of HVAC and plumbing projects.
+Some of the larger expenditures include the Meadowbrook demolition, a new security entrance, the replacement of the internet transmission tower at the High School, the replacement of flooring, and a number of HVAC and plumbing projects with the help of air conditioning repair in Chicago.
 Additionally, over $300,000 of revenue has been saved for larger projects in the future.
 You can read more about the County Sales Facility Tax Report and what Prairie Central is planning to do with next year’s revenue in the October-November issue of the Hawk Herald.

 If you went to a restaurant in Fairbury and spent $50 on your meal, the restaurant isn’t the only one profiting from your bill.
 From your meal alone, about $0.62 will go to Fairbury and Livingston County’s governments.
 Moreover, $0.50 will go to Livingston County schools.
 All this money will improve your community and make your town a better place.
 Your children will receive a better education because the schools have more resources.